StefanScherer/consul-agent/README.md

 The MSI is built at AppVeyor CI, so have a look at the `appveyor.yml` for details.

+## Deployment

+AppVeyor builds the MSI, but deploys it only if is a tag push.

+So releasing a new MSI looks like this.

+1. Editing the source tree,
+2. `git push` to build (and test in the future)
+3. `git tag 0.5.2`
+4. `git push --tags`

+AppVeyor then builds the MSI again and creates a GitHub release.

+## Future work

+* Add example for code signing to nssm.exe, consul.exe and as well the MSI package
+* Add better banner images and logos

 ## License

 This project is licensed under the MIT license.
 See the [LICENSE](./LICENSE) file for more info.